Tapir-Elithril/Notebook/docs/sp25/oop/note.md

     a--;   //local a
 }
 ```
-How does the compiler now its members when executing member functions?
+How does the compiler kknow its members when executing member functions?
 `this` is a pointer points to the object

 ### Object